TDSn3/transcendence/README.md

 ### `.env.private`

-You must add a `.env.private` file to the root with these variables :
+First, you must add a `.env.private` file to the root with these variables :

 ```
 API_42_UID=<data>